byStrange/strange-js/README.md

     </script>
 ```
 It is my first library on `javascript` 😭.
-It is clear that there are lots of mistakes
+It is clear that there are lots of mistakes.
-anyways I hope you like this and you use this 🙂
+Anyways I hope you like this and you use this 🙂

 > First Release 2021.08.07 🔥